SDBrett/jekyllblog/_posts/2016-10-25-nsx-logical-router.md

 DLR’s have at least 2 MAC addresses, the first being the vMAC which is the same on all DLRs and there LIF’s, the vMAC is always 02:50:56:56:56:44:52.
 The Second MAC address is the pMAC, this is always different and assigned per Uplink LIF.
 Referring back to the image, the DLR copies on both hosts would have different pMAC addresses.
 The pMAC starts with VMwares OUI 00:50:56.

-I will cover more about the Logical Routers in later posts, there is a lot to cover, but I&#8217;ll get there
+I will cover more about the Logical Routers in later posts, there is a lot to cover, but I';ll get there